 PARISH OFFERTORY GIVING

-The suspension of pubilc Masses has had a huge effect on our Parish income and we still have bills to pay.
+The suspension of pubilc Masses during the lockdown has had a huge effect on our Parish income and we still have bills to pay.
 As a means of mitigating against this loss we would like to encourage those parishioners who do not currently give by Standing Order to donate online.
 This can be done at:

 Please ensure that you type the parish name and area i.e. “St Thomas Aquinas and All Saints, Bletchley” in the NOTES SECTION of the donate page.